prowl107/NASA-Vestibular-Chair/README.md

 This project is designed with the goal of restoring the NASA Vestibular Chair.
 The chair was actively involved in research at NASA and was recently acquired by Embry-Riddle Aeronautical University faculty.
 This involves restoring the basic functionality and then adding software functionality to improve the ease of use.

 ## Vision Statement
-Our goal for the end of the year (2022) is to restore the basic hardware functionality to the chair.
-This consists of ensuring the system can reach a specified RPM, hold that specified RPM for a set duration and allow the servos to gradually slow down to idle.
-If time permits, we would begin integrating more modern software and hardware tools to improve the "quality of life" features of the chair.
-This includes a web interface, custom test profiles/sequences, and ability to read and store sensor data from the chair.
+Our goal for the end of the spring semester (2023) is to accurately introduce a web-based interface into the external controller along with defining more accurate data acquisition over wireless connection.
+This consists of encoding a Raspberry Pi to allow for communication of testing procedure specifications to the microcontroller opposed to having manual input.
+The data acquisition will be achieved through the use of Bluetooth modules present in the microcontroller to communicate data to a host console wirelessly.
+If time permits, we would begin refining and updating the current design of the external controller for better usability and aesthetic.

 ## Installation
 ```bash